Abdullah05-js/veridy/README.md

 ### Wallet Features
 - View your USDT balance in real-time
-- Send USDT to any Ethereum address
+- Send USDT to any address
 - Track transaction history
-- Copy your wallet address easily
+- Self-custodial - your keys, your coins

 ---